triposorbust/MarvinAI/README.md

 state->depth_limit = 3;
 ```

-Currently the max depth is set to 3, where as previously the AI would searc to depths 5-8.
+Currently the max depth is set to 3, where as previously the AI would search to depths 5-8.
 This is a response-time optimization.

 ### Build Notes